-Ahead of fixture release day tomorrow, we take a look back at the last five opening games of the season - all of which have been at home!
+Ahead of the opening game of the season against Notts County this Saturday, we take a look back at the last six opening games of the season - all of which have been at home!

 Saturday 3rd August 2013